SeanYeatts/SolidWrap/README.rst

 **Prerequisites**

-- Python 3.0 is required ( 3.8 or higher is recommended )
+- Python 3.8 or higher is recommended
 - pip 23.0.1 or higher is required

 **Procedure**